jamesplease/redux-resource/docs/guides/crud-actions.md

 });
 ```

-This action type isn't very useful, however.
+This action isn't very useful, however.
 Without more information about this
 request, Redux Resource doesn't know where to put this information in your
 state tree.
 Consequently, this action is a no-op.